 Yet, there is more to the aggressive styling of the Bell Moto-10 MIPS than meets the eye.
 It allows thermal exchange airflow, which draws heat and moisture away from your head as you ride.
 Adding to the luxury are the NMR bumpers that increase cushioning, impact mitigation, stability, comfort, and aerodynamics of the helmet.

 And yes, NMR stands for No Missed Races.
-Moving inward, you’ll encounter the sweat management system, consisting of the overkill ventilation ports and moisture-wicking EQRS-equipped Magnefusion cheek pads, featuring the Virus Cooljade liner.
+Moving inward, you’ll encounter the sweat management system, consisting of overkill ventilation ports and moisture-wicking EQRS-equipped Magnefusion cheek pads, featuring the Virus Cooljade liner.

 Every aspect of the design takes into consideration the need to cool your head to keep you calm while you shred the dirt.
 Even the Flying Bridge visor features air intake vents!

-7. Shark Race-R Pro: Best Sport/Track
+8. Shark Race-R Pro GP: Best Sport/Track

-Price: $759.99
+Price: $1,199.99

-Weight: 3.35 lbs.
+Weight: 2.98 lbs.

-Certifications: ECE 22.05, DOT, SHARP
+Certifications: ECE 22.06, DOT, 5-Star SHARP Rated

-Shark Race-R Pro: Buy on Amazon |
+Shark Race-R Pro GP: Buy on Amazon |

 ---|

-And just like the LS2 FF805 Thunder, HJC RPHA 11 Pro, Suomy SR-GP, and Scorpion Exo-R1 Air helmets, the Pro GP is FIM tested and homologated, though it’s considerably pricier than the regular Race-R Pro.
-The racetrack versions have a massive spoiler on the back, which is specifically designed to improve aero and stability at high speeds.
+And just like the $1,199.95 Alpinestars Supertech R10 Carbon, $885.60 LS2 FF805 Thunder GP Pro, $629.99 HJC RPHA 11 Pro Carbon, $719.99 Suomy SR-GP, and $699.95 Scorpion Exo-R1 Evo Carbon Air Solid helmets, the Pro GP is FIM-tested and homologated.
+But it comes at a significantly higher price point ($1,199.99 vs. $759.99) compared to the standard Race-R Pro.
+The racetrack versions also feature an oversized rear spoiler, specifically engineered to enhance aerodynamics and stability at high speeds.

 In addition, the helmet has a “whisper strip” that reduces external noise and an anti-fog coating on the visor to prevent fogging.
 The visor has a quick-release mechanism, which lets you change it easily.

-When it comes to safety, the Shark Race-R Pro is rated SHARP 5 stars besides being ECE 22.05 and DOT approved, making it one of the safest helmets on the market.
+When it comes to safety, the Shark Race-R Pro is rated SHARP 5 stars besides being ECE 22.06 and DOT approved, making it one of the safest helmets on the market.
 And if you’re seeking a distinctive style, you might want to consider the Shark Race-R Pro GP 30th Anniversary or the Shark Race-R Pro GP Jorge Lorenzo Winter Test, both priced at $999.99 and $1,199.99, respectively.
 Or, the Shark Race-R Pro Lorenzo Catalunya, which retails for $669.99, is an excellent choice.

-8. Sena Impulse: Best Smart/Bluetooth
+9. Sena Impulse: Best Bluetooth-Included

-Price: $699.00
+Price: $599.00

-Weight: 3.8 lbs.
+Weight: 3.87 lbs.

-Certifications: DOT
+Certifications: DOT FMVSS-218, ECE 22.05

 Sena Impulse: Buy on Amazon |